wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Operations activities have identified owners responsible for their performance</strong> - Understand who has responsibility to perform specific activities on defined workloads and why that responsibility exists.
 Understanding who has responsibility to perform activities informs who will conduct the activity, validate the result, and provide feedback to the owner of the activity.

-   * <strong>Team members know what they are responsible for</strong> - Understanding the responsibilities of your role and how you contribute to business outcomes informs the prioritization of your tasks and why your role is important.
+   * <strong>Team members know what they are responsible for</strong> - Understanding the responsibilities of each role and how they contribute to business outcomes informs the prioritization of tasks and why each role is important.
 This enables team members to recognize needs and respond appropriately.

    * <strong>Mechanisms exist to identify responsibility and ownership</strong> - Where no individual or team is identified, there are defined escalation paths to someone with the authority to assign ownership or plan for that need to be addressed.